Department of Labor Logo United States Department of Labor

 Important Qualities

 Decision-making skills.
-Private detectives and investigators must be able to think on their feet and make quick decisions, based on the limited information that they have at a given time.
+Private detectives and investigators must be able to think clearly and evaluate situations quickly, often based on limited information that they have at a given time.

 Patience.
-Private detectives and investigators may have to spend long periods conducting surveillance while waiting for an event to occur.
-Investigations may take a long time, and they may not provide a resolution quickly—or at all.
+Private detectives and investigators may spend long periods conducting surveillance while waiting for an event to occur.
+Investigations may be time consuming and may not provide a resolution quickly—or at all.

 Pay About this section